Texts on this page have been partially machine translated from German.

 Diversity Charter

-"The Diversity Charter is an employer initiative to promote diversity in companies and institutions.
+"The Diversity Charter is an employer-led initiative to promote diversity in companies and institutions.
 It was launched in December 2006 by four companies and is supported by the Federal Government Commissioner for Migration, Refugees and Integration, Minister of State Reem Alabali-Radovan.

 The aim of the initiative is to advance the recognition, appreciation and inclusion of diversity in the world of work in Germany.
 Organisations should create a working environment that is free of prejudice.
 All employees should be valued - regardless of age, ethnic origin and nationality, gender and gender identity, physical and mental abilities, religion and world view, sexual orientation and social origin".